 Global Trade and Gender Arrangement activities

-In June 2021, Chile hosted the second (virtual) GTAGA implementation meeting which looked at unlocking opportunities for women entrepreneurs in Canada, Chile and Aotearoa New Zealand.
+In June 2021, Chile hosted the second (virtual) GTAGA implementation meeting on unlocking opportunities for women entrepreneurs in Canada, Chile and Aotearoa New Zealand.

 The event provided a platform for women who are exporting, export-ready or considering opportunities in GTAGA markets to learn more about the business activities that exist in the three economies.